AstroNuclPhysics ® Nuclear Physics - Astrophysics - Cosmology - Philosophy | Gravity, black holes and physics |

 the whole of physics and science :

-1. What is the origin of spacetime and " vacuum
+1. What is the origin of spacetime and "vacuum",

-" , the fluctuations of which subsequently led to
+the fluctuations of which subsequently led to the creation of the

 2. What is the origin of the basic laws of physics according to

-which our universe was created and evolved? (eg quantum laws enabling the birth of energy "out
+which our universe was created and evolved ? (eg quantum laws enabling the birth of energy "out

 of nothing?)